eddiedingle97/multithreaded-mergesort/README.md

 reading from a file is very slow, and the actual sort is a very small fraction of time

-There are definitely some more optimizations that can be done for the multithreaded mergesort option, but, as for now, adding more threads increases the time to sort
+There are definitely some more optimizations that can be done for the multithreaded mergesort option, but, as for now, adding threads beyond 1 increases the time to sort